 The reviewer says "...this book was refreshing in that it was properly organized, and surprisingly contemporary...".
 Read the entire review here.

 Read the whole review at the Bay Area Python Interest Group website.
 (No longer at that address; sorry.)

 Read the whole review...then read the bash Cookbook, too!

 Carl and JP are happy to share what they know about bash.

 Carl Albing is currently an Assoc.
 Professor of Computer Sciene at

 A teacher, researcher, consultant, manager, analyst and programmer with an amazing breadth of software experience, Carl has worked with companies in the US, Canada and Europe.
 He has worked for large companies and small startups, in technical as well as in managerial and marketing roles.
 Carl's education includes a Ph.D. in Computer Science as well as an undergraduate degree in Mathematics and an International MBA.
-He has spoken at conferences and training seminars in the US, Canada and Europe as well as local high schools and colleges.
+He has spoken at conferences, universities, and training seminars in the US, Canada, UK and Europe.
 Carl enjoys speaking at user groups and seminars on a variety of topics related to bash.

 JP Vossen has been working with computers since the early 80s and has been in the IT industry since the early 90s, specializing in Information Security since the late 90s.
 He's been fascinated with scripting and automation since he first understood what an autoexec.bat was, and was delighted to discover the power and flexibility of bash and GNU on Linux in the mid-90s.
 He has previously written for Information Security Magazine and SearchSecurity.com, among others.
 On those few occasion when he's not in front of a computer, he is usually taking something apart, putting something together, or both.